 A flirty rockabilly-style pin-up girl costume is easy to achieve with so many stores offering reproduction vintage clothing.
 Figure-flattering pin up style dresses, like this Heidi Dress in Black Cherry from vintage reproduction shop Pinup Girl Clothing, show off curves in sexy style.
 Available in plus sizes 1x through 4X, it retails for just over $100.
 Shipping is free if the order is at least $100 and rates vary on smaller orders.
 Orders can be returned within 14 days of delivery.

-Pair it with a pair of Chic Retro-Inspired Black Pumps for approximately $40 to complete the look.
+Pair it with a pair of Black Pumps for just under $60 to complete the look.

-Available at Spirit Halloween, this Marilyn Monroe Costume features an elegant white halter-style dress with a plunging neckline and knee-length flared skirt.
+Available at Halloween Costumes, this Marilyn Monroe Costume features an elegant white halter-style dress with a plunging neckline and knee-length flared skirt.
 A costume based on the iconic star is a great option for women looking for a more sophisticated costume, and the style of the dress is flattering to curvy figures.
-It is available in one plus size designed to fit sizes 16-24 and retails for approximately $40.
-Shipping is free for orders over $75, other orders are based on weight and shipping method.
-Orders in their original packaging are accepted if made within 14 days.
+It is available in sizes 1X to 3X and retails for approximately $30.
+Standard shipping rates apply based on the details of your order.
+Returns and exchanges are accepted if the item purchased is still in new condition.

 You can purchase a Marilyn Monroe Wig separately for about $20 from the same website.
-Finish the costume with a pair of your own fancy, strappy heels, or easily find a pair at a major department store, such as these Georgina Glitter Heeled Sandals from Nordstrom.
+Finish the costume with a pair of your own fancy, strappy heels, or easily find a pair at a major department store, such as one these pairs from Nordstrom.

 1950s Flight Attendant

-If you're considering a themed look, a 1950s-inspired flight attendant costume, like this Vintage Flight Attendant Costume available at Yandy, is a fun choice.
+If you're considering a themed look, a 1950s-inspired flight attendant costume, like this one available at Heven Costumes, is a fun choice.
 Featuring a peplum-style blue dress with gold trim and faux belt detail, it includes a small red neck scarf and a blue and gold cap to match the dress.
 The v-neck and peplum style provide a great style option for women with curves.
-Orders over $70 ship free and returns are accepted after authorization.
+This costume sell for just over $90.
+Orders over $85 qualify for free express shipping, and the company offers a "no nassle" return policy.

 DIY 1950s Costumes